roVer-HM/flowcontrol/README.md

 # FlowControl

+## Introduction

-FlowControl provides different strategies and models to control pedestrian flow in the pedestrian dynamics simulator [Vadere](https://gitlab.lrz.de/vadere/vadere).
+FlowControl provides different strategies and models to control pedestrian flow.
 The basic idea is to reroute agents to adjust the pedestrian flow in distinct areas.

-The flow control model consists of three sub-models that define
+The flow control model consists of four sub-models that define
+1. how agents move (autonoumous system) (mobility model)
-1. how the autonomous system needs to be intervened to achieve a certain goal (controller)
+2. how the autonomous system needs to be intervened to achieve a certain goal (controller)
-2. how inform agents get informed about the rerouting measure (information dissemination model)
+3. how inform agents get informed about the rerouting measure (information dissemination model)
-3. how agents react to the rerouting measure (reaction model)
+4. how agents react to the rerouting measure (reaction model)

-## Sub-models
+### Mobility model
+To model the pedestrian flow, we use existing locomotion models of the pedestrian dynamics simulator [Vadere](https://gitlab.lrz.de/vadere/vadere).

 ### Controller (controller model)